Council may have copies of approved building plans and documents.

 Fees are payable for all search requests.

 Pay fees online by credit card on submission.
-Please see the Register of fees & charges for details of the fees and refund conditions.
+Please see the 'Building searches' section of the Register of fees & charges for details of the fees and refund conditions.
 Alternatively, download the Search request fees and charges(PDF, 122KB)

 If you would like to pay by account, use the Application for credit account form(PDF, 86KB) to apply for a Business Partner account.